Passive Income: The SPI Definition

 These two reasons alone are exactly why I recommend going with a self-hosted website.
 You have more control, it looks more professional, and you can truly call it your own.

-Bluehost: The Provider I Use And Trust
+Bluehost: The Hosting Company I Use And Trust

 I hear horror stories all the time from other online entrepreneurs dealing with massive hosting headaches.
 I never have them with Bluehost.

-Disclaimer: I do earn a commission if you choose to go with Bluehost.
+Disclaimer/Truth: I do earn a commission if you choose to go with Bluehost.
 There are obviously other hosting companies available, but again this is my recommendation based on my experience with the company since I started doing business online.
 If you do purchase through my affiliate link, thank you so much for your support!

 My Newsletter And FREE eBook